Andonome/core/README.md

 + Spying the bandit's lair, you find they're heavily armed and dangerous.
 You spend 2 Story Points and declare that one of the guards in another town is a war buddy, willing to join you in battle.
 + Two stories later, the party is destitute, and in dire need of food and weapons.
 Spending 3 Story Points, you declare that your old war buddies and you found some loot, burried it nearby, and promised each other nobody would touch it until the heat was off, and it could be evenly distributed.

 Story Points allow players to craft a story in-play, once they know the world they're in.
 It also means that nobody has a boring backstory, because everything in your past is *directly* relevant to what you're doing in the current adventure.
-You can throw all your Story Points out there at the start, declaring you have friends in high places and fabulous wealth, or play the mysterious loner until the party really needs a *deus ex machina* to avoid certain death.
+You can throw all your Story Points out there at the start, declaring you have friends in high places and fabulous wealth, or lay out small pieces of your history to explain why you know certain languages, and introduce old friends.

-... and most importantly, crafting a detailed backstory no longer requires any time spent.
+...and most importantly, crafting a detailed backstory no longer requires any time spent - everyone creates their history on the fly.

 ## Character Creation